-Academic Disqualification
+Academic Disgualification

-You will be placed in disqualification if either your cumulative GPA or campus GPA falls below the indicated minimum on the above chart according to your completed units.
-A student who is disenrolled from Fresno State due to academic disqualification must reapply to the university.
+You will be placed in disgualification if either your cumulative GPA or campus GPA falls below the indicated minimum on the above chart according to your completed units.
+A student who is disenrolled from Fresno State due to academic disgualification must reapply to the university.
 Visit fresnostate.edu/advising for more information.